Skip to Content

 Project Background

-The Dutch Bill Creek Acquisition is next to the unincorporated town of Monte Rio and within the Monte Rio Recreation & Park District boundary.
+In October 2020, Regional Parks acquired the Dutch Bill Creek property, the first acquisition to create Monte Rio Redwoods Regional Park and Open Space Preserve.
+This 515-acre parcel is located next to the unincorporated town of Monte Rio and within the Monte Rio Recreation & Park District boundary.
 Monte Rio Redwoods front both Main Street and Bohemian Highway located on either side of Dutch Bill Creek.
-Initial discussions with the former landowners, the Torrs, was about acquiring a trail easement through these lands.
-That discussion transformed into protecting the greater property as a regional park with a bikeway and connecting trails.
+Initial discussions with the former landowners, the Torrs, focused on a potential trail easement.
+Over time, those discussions transformed into a shared vision to protect the larger property as a regional park with a bikeway and connecting trails.
 During negotiations, all agreed that a regional park was a much better alternative than timber harvesting, and commercial and residential development that existing zoning allowed.

 The Property

-Monte Rio Redwoods Regional Park & Open Space Preserve offers exciting recreation and preservation opportunities.
-Existing dirt roads and trails provide hikes that range from nearly level along the creek corridor to strenuous climbs of almost 1,500-foot elevation gain.
-The property boasts most of the iconic habitat types of the California Coast Range, including mature redwood forests, montane hardwood, Douglas-fir forests, coastal oak woodland, riparian forest, coastal scrub, serpentine chaparral, mixed chaparral and closed-cone pine-cypress.
+Monte Rio Redwoods Regional Park and Open Space Preserve offers exciting recreation and preservation opportunities.
+Its dramatic topography includes elevations from 8 to 1,453 feet, with sweeping vistas, ridgelines and a mosaic of iconic California Coast Range habitats, including mature redwood forests, montane hardwood, Douglas-fir forests, coastal oak woodland, riparian forest, coastal scrub, serpentine chaparral, mixed chaparral and closed-cone pine-cypress.
 The majority of the property is redwood forest.

-Monte Rio Redwoods supports Coho and Steelhead, and is critical habitat for Coho rearing.
+These waterways provide critical spawning and rearing habitat for endangered coho salmon and steelhead trout.
 For nearly two decades, the Dutch Bill Creek watershed has been the site of intensive efforts to enhance habitat for endangered fish species and restore watershed processes.
 Extensive work has been undertaken to improve fish passage and enhance habitat within the creek, with additional projects planned for the future.

 Project Funding

-Summer 2021, the Sonoma County Board of Supervisors gave Regional Parks approval to purchase the Torr property for $3.9 million.
-Funding sources include:
+In 2020, the Sonoma County Board of Supervisors gave Regional Parks approval to purchase the Torr property for $3.9 million.

 Sonoma County Agriculture Preservation and Open Space District (Ag + Open Space) - $2.1 million and additional $250,000 for development of initial public access and land management